data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-staging-layer-persistent-staging-area.md

 ## Implementation Guidelines
-Use a single ETL process, module or mapping to load data from a single source system table in the corresponding History Area table.
+Use a single ETL process, module or mapping to load data from a single source system table in the corresponding Persistent Staging Area table.
-The Load Date / Time stamp is the logical �effective date�, and is copied from the Staging Area table.
+The Load Date / Time stamp is the logical effective date, and is copied from the Staging Area table.
 The Staging Area handles the correct definition of the time a change has occurred.
 Because of the differences between source interfaces, relying on the CDC Operation (i.e. Insert, Update or Delete) to detect change is not always possible.
-For this reason all History Area ETL processes need to contain a key lookup to compare values (detect changes).
+For this reason all Persistent Staging Area ETL processes need to contain a key lookup to compare values (detect changes).

 The structure of the PSA is the same as the Staging Area (including the metadata attributes).
 The following attributes are mandatory for the PSA tables: